5 Best Materials for Reusable Water Bottles Ranked & Explained

 Other minor complaints?
 Stainless steel bottles can be noisy.
 Screwing the cap on, tossing in ice cubes, accidentally dropping it in a quiet library… yeah, people will turn their heads.

-And while I love how durable they are, I do wish there were clear stainless steel bottles so I could actually see how much water I have left.
-Impossible, I know, but a guy can dream.
+And while I love how durable stainless steel bottles are, I do sometimes wish there were more stainless steel bottles with clear lids so I could actually see how much water I have left.
+More than once I’ve assumed I still had plenty, only to realize it was almost empty right when I needed a sip.

 If you think this amazing material is for you, see my best stainless steel water bottles ranking.